unicode-org/icu4x/CONTRIBUTING.md

 The role of the **reviewer** in such model is more conservative and is reduced to verification of the code from a particular angle with minimal impact on the pull request.
 Examples of such angle may be:

-* How the PR fits into the component public API
+* How the PR fits into the component's public API
 * Alignment of the PR with the goals and scope of the project
 * Memory management of the code in pull request
 * Test coverage, and sanity checks